-For someone convicted of a Class 6 felony, a judge has the option of sentencing the offender to a term of imprisonment of not less than one year nor more than five years, or in the discretion of the jury or the court trying the case without a jury, confinement in jail for not more than 12 months and a fine of not more than \$2,500, either or both.
-For Class 5 felonies, a term of imprisonment of not less than one year nor more than 10 years, or in the discretion of the jury or the court trying the case without a jury, confinement in jail for not more than 12 months and a fine of not more than \$2,500, either or both.
-Therefore, this proposal could result in an increase in the number of persons sentenced to jail or prison.
+This proposal creates new Class 5 and Class 6 felonies as well as a Class 1 misdemeanor.
+Anyone convicted of a Class 5 felony is subject to a term of imprisonment of not less than one year nor more than 10 years, or in the discretion of the jury or the court trying the case without a jury, confinement in jail for not more than 12 months and a fine of not more than \$2,500, either or both.
+Anyone convicted of a Class 6 felony is subject to a term of imprisonment of not less than one year nor more than five years, or in the discretion of the jury or the court trying the case without a jury, confinement in jail for not more than 12 months and a fine of not more than \$2,500, either or both.
+Anyone convicted of a Class 1 misdemeanor is subject to a sentence of up to 12 months in jail and a fine of not more than \$2,500, either or both.
+Therefore, this proposal could result in an increase in the number of persons sentenced to jail or prison

 There is not enough information available to reliably estimate the increase in jail population as a result of this proposal.
 However, any increase in jail population will increase costs to the state.
 The Commonwealth currently pays the localities \$5.00 a day for each misdemeanor or otherwise local-responsible prisoner held in a jail and \$15.00 a day for each state-responsible prisoner.
-It also funds a considerable portion of the jails'
+It also funds a considerable portion of the jails' operating costs, e.g., correctional officers.
+The state's share of these costs on a per prisoner, per day basis varies from locality to locality.
+However, according to the Compensation Board's most recent Jail Cost Report